 Conditions of Loan & Exchange

 b.
-Formal requests for loans or samples from voucher specimens, should be made in writing or email to the Curator of the Herbarium (firstname.lastname@example.org) by the head of a recognised botanical institution on behalf of the researcher.
+Formal requests for loans of specimens, provision of images or for destructive sampling from CANB material (see point 8), should be made in writing or via email to the Curator of the Herbarium (firstname.lastname@example.org) by the head of a recognised botanical institution on behalf of a researcher.
 The head of the borrowing institution will take responsibility for the security, documentation and safe return of all specimens, and for adherence to the conditions of the loan.
-Loans will not be dispatched until these conditions are agreed to.
+Loans will not be dispatched until a signed agreement to these conditions has been received.

 a.
 Use of loan or exchange specimens in projects of a commercial nature requires separate and specific permission.
 'Commercial purposes' does not include the sale of research-derived publications that are in the public domain.
-It does include the sale, or transfer or transmission (other than for public-domain research), of unpublished information (e.g. lists or databases of specimen or taxon attributes) or images, to third parties.
+It does include the sale, transfer or transmission (other than for public-domain research) of unpublished information (e.g. lists or databases of specimen or taxon attributes) or images to third parties.

 b.
-If the project has commercial aspects, we would like to know:
+If the project has commercial aspects, CANB requires details of:

 i. the scope of projectii. the parties involvediii. the sources of fundingiv. any provisions for intellectual propertyv. any provisions for commercial-in-confidence material

 c.
 We will require separate negotiation and written agreement with all parties before loan or exchange material may be used for commercial purposes.
 A separate Materials Transfer Agreement is required where commercial development of derivatives of herbarium specimens, and other biological material, is anticipated.